kosamad/little-explorers/README.md

     - Sign into my account.
     - Add my own holiday recommendation using a user-friendly form.
     - View my previously posted holiday recommendations.
     - Edit/Delete recommendations I have posted.
-    - Comment on holiday recommendations, adding information about a holiday destination and verifying the post.
     - Log out of my account easily.

 4. As an administrator I want to be able to: